 ● 30 years of experience in live music

 Gear: CUBASE 10PRO (DAW), FOCUSRITE SCARLETT 8i6 3rd gen (Audio Interface), STUDIOLOGIC SL88 STUDIO (MIDI Controller), VIRUS TI2, YAMAHA DX7, ALESIS ION, WALDORF PULSE 2 (Synthesizers), PIANOTEQ 7 (Physical Modeled Piano), HAMMOND XK3 (Hammond Organ Clone)

-You will have to give me a tone reference and a backtrack, and I will provide you with the recorded audio of high quality.
+You will have to give me a tone reference and a backtrack, possibily a score or a chord chart.